Cancer support treatmentCancer support treatment with acupuncture and Chinese herbal medicine

 Cancer treatment support

 At Almond Wellness Centre we offer natural therapies for cancer support management.
-Our complementary approaches include acupuncture, Chinese herbal medicine, diet and life style advice for supporting your cancer treatment and management.
+Our complementary approaches include acupuncture, Chinese herbal medicine, diet and life style advice.
+They are used to support your cancer treatment and management.

-Evidence showed that the combination of Chinese herbal medicine and chemotherapy significantly reduced leucopenia, nausea and vomiting, thrombocytopenia and anemia in NSCLC, gastric cancer patients.
+Evidence showed that the combination of Chinese herbal medicine and chemotherapy significantly reduced leucopenia, nausea and vomiting, thrombocytopenia and anaemia in NSCLC, gastric cancer patients.
 It also significantly reduced nausea and vomiting in liver cancer patients.
-In general, CHM appears to be useful in improving leucopenia, thrombocytopenia and anemia among various types of cancer.
+In general, CHM appears to be useful in improving leucopenia, thrombocytopenia and anaemia among various types of cancer.

-Acupuncture and Chinese herbal medicine provide natural alternative approaches for cancer support.
-They may benefit cancer patients by minimizing medication load and accompanying side effects.
-Research found that they may be used to:
+Acupuncture and Chinese herbal medicine (CHM) provide natural alternative approaches for cancer support.
+They may benefit cancer patients by minimising medication load and accompanying side effects.
+Some researches found that:

 - Reduce stress related emotional symptoms, and increase energy;

-What acupuncture and Chinese medicine may be helpful for cancer supportive management?
+What acupuncture and Chinese medicine may be helpful for cancer support management?